“Hyakuyaku ni Masaru Yamakawa no Sachi-ya,Kukuru Shichi Numiba, Mumuchi Nayusa” (Ryukyuan Poetry)

 “It isn’t about whether our Kusu is easy to drink, but it’s about the sense of fulfillment when drinking our Kusu.
 At Yamakawa Shuzo, our calling is to produce such Kusu.”

-Yamakawa Shuzo is known for our tireless efforts in the production of Kusu, or aged Awamori.
+Yamakawa Shuzo is known for its tireless efforts in the production of Kusu, or aged Awamori.

 In our sake cellar are Kusu aged 40 to 50 years.
 These Kusu quietly lay maturing, dreaming of reaching 100 years.